niplav/site/considerations_on_cryonics.md

 > only applies partially here: Yes, it is probably worth it (under
 > plausible assumptions \$2.7m for a 20 year old, and more for older
 > people), and no, cryocrastination is usually irrational.
 A cost-benefit
-> analysis written in Lua.
+> analysis written in Lua, considering neurocryopreservation <!--TODO: link-->
+> with Alcor<!--TODO: link-->.
 > I also perform a [Monte-Carlo
 > simulation](https://en.wikipedia.org/wiki/Monte_Carlo_method) using
 > [Guesstimate](https://www.getguesstimate.com/ "Official website"),